Advertiser disclosure

 In this post I’ll break down the most common types of ETFs and mutual funds.
 I’ll also explain market capitalization and its importance to your investment strategy.

-Finally, I’ll cover asset allocation and show you how to quickly build a diversified portfolio.
-Let’s first start by understanding market capitalization (also known as market cap).
+Finally, I’ll cover asset allocation and show you just how to quickly build a diversified portfolio.

-Before understanding the different types of mutual funds and ETFs, you need to understand market cap.
-Market capitalization is a quick way of determining how large a company is.
+Before understanding the different types of mutual funds and ETFs, you need to understand market capitalization, or market cap.
+Market cap is a quick way of determining how large a company is.

 To calculate market cap, take the share price and multiply it by the number of shares outstanding (meaning shares that anyone can buy).
 This will give you a dollar amount, which is the company’s market cap.